LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

 \subsection{LAtte Model Overview}

-LAtte is a fully hyperbolic architecture for cross-subject EEG classification that aims to separate and model subject-invariant EEG patterns and subject-specific variability.
+LAtte is a hyperbolic architecture for cross-subject EEG classification that aims to separate and model subject-invariant EEG patterns and subject-specific variability.
 The model consists of three main stages: a subject-aware EEG processor, a hyperbolic temporal encoder, and a prototype hyperbolic decoder, as shown in \Cref{code} and \Cref{fig:latte}.

-First, raw EEG signals are processed by Euclidean spatial and spatio-temporal convolutional blocks.
-Here, subject information is injected via LoRAs.
-This explicitly informs shifts in distributions between subjects.
-The resulting embeddings are then projected onto the Lorentz manifold, after which all subsequent operations are performed fully in hyperbolic space.
+First, raw EEG signals are processed by a Euclidean spatial and spatio-temporal input block.
+The choice of input block is flexible, but we rely on the implementation by \citet{altaheri2025temporal} and \cite{SCCNet}.
+We additionally adapt the block to use subject-specific LoRAs to explicitly inform shifts in distributions between subjects.

-Second, LAtte applies a dual-branch hyperbolic encoder inspired by EEG baseline correction.
+Second, LAtte projects the embeddings onto the hyperbolic space and applies a dual-branch hyperbolic encoder inspired by EEG baseline correction.
 A baseline branch with average pooling learns a smoothed reference representation, while a task branch with max pooling models the task signals.
 Their difference is assumed to highlight task-relevant deviations.
-The embeddings are further fed into a Lorentz attention module to capture long-range temporal dependencies.
+The embeddings are then fed into a Lorentz attention module to capture long-range temporal dependencies.

-Lastly, a hyperbolic random projection layer regularizes and reduces dimensionality, and classification is performed using a Lorentzian prototype decoder based on the squared geodesic distances.
-The full model is pretrained with self-supervised reconstruction and cut-and-fill tasks and subsequently trained jointly across all subjects, with subject-conditional fine-tuning.
+Lastly, a hyperbolic projection layer with boost-based LoRAs reduces dimensionality, and classification is performed using a Lorentzian prototype decoder based on the squared geodesic distances.
+The full model is trained jointly across all subjects.